Oni Press: History

 It was founded in 1997 by Bob Schreck and Joe Nozemack with the goal of publishing comics and graphic novels they would want to read.
 Unsatisfied with the material that was dominating the industry, they believed firmly that sequential art could be used to tell virtually any story.
 Schreck left the company in 1999, leaving Oni Press owned by Nozemack and Jamie S. Rich.
 In 2004, Rich left the company; Oni Press was then owned by Nozemack, James Lucas Jones, and Charlie Chu.

 Oni Press had a film and television production unit, Closed on Mondays, headed by Eric Gitter and located in Los Angeles, California.
 However, in 2015, because of creative differences originating from the geographical distance between offices, Oni and Gitter parted ways, and Oni established a new film and production arm, Oni Entertainment.

 In 2016, the publisher launched Limerence Press, an imprint for erotic and sex-education comics, "focused on positive, diverse, and approachable stories that reflect a wide variety of emotional and intimate experiences".

 Oni Press underwent a reorganization in January 2018, with Nozemack acting as founder and chief financial officer, Jones as publisher, Chu as vice president of creative & business development. and other staff also promoted.
 In January 2019, Sarah Gaydos was promoted to editor in chief.
+In March 2019, Oni was the 9th or 10th ranked publisher on Diamond's Direct Market market share chart, by unit share or dollar share.